 Azithromycin Dose Pack Side Effects

-Note: This page contains information about the side effects of azithromycin.
-Some of the dosage forms included on this document may not apply to the brand name Azithromycin Dose Pack.
+Note: This document contains side effect information about azithromycin.
+Some dosage forms listed on this page may not apply to the brand name Azithromycin Dose Pack.

-Applies to azithromycin: oral capsule, oral powder for suspension, oral powder for suspension extended release, oral tablet
+Applies to azithromycin: oral powder for suspension, oral powder for suspension extended release, oral tablet.
+Other dosage forms:

 - loose stools